How To Manage Slow-Moving Inventory & Turn it into an Asset?

 Try To Make It Work

 Once you have identified you have sallow moving inventory, what will you do with it?
 After all, letting it take up space and capital is never a viable solution.
-Usually people directly try to cut prices and sell these items off.
+Usually, people directly try to cut prices and sell these items off.
 But before you resort to such extreme measures, try the following first.

 Evaluate Your Options

 If none of the above seems to work, it might be time to take steeper steps.
-You still do not have to give those items away if you device a few smart ways of selling them.
+You still do not have to give those items away if you devise a few smart ways of selling them.

-• If you are still unable to push the inventory, you can resort to deal sites move your inventory.
+- If you are still unable to push the inventory, you can resort to deal sites move your inventory.
 This should be your last resort as your wouldn’t make much money through this.
 Sometimes you might even incur some losses.
 But merchants take this option as it is still better than spending capital on sitting stagnant inventory.

-While all businesses face such problems, it is important to learn from each episode and take a preventive measure.
+While all businesses face such problems, it is essential to learn from each episode and take a preventive measure.
 Avoid stocking inventory that isn’t as promising in the future.
 Why not try dropshipping?
 Read about it more here.